Acxiom/metalus/spark-pipeline-engine/readme.md

 values in predefined objects.
 Using the application framework, note that globals cannot use *@* or *#* since steps will not have values prior to initialization.

+**Validation**

+Step parameter type checking can be enabled by providing the passing the option "validateStepParameterTypes true" as a global parameter.
+This validation is disabled by default.

 ### PipelineStep
 The PipelineStep describes the step functions that need to be called including how data is passed between steps.
 When creating a PipelineStep, these values need to be populated: